4nsei/ccp-panel/README.md

 # CCP Panel
-CCP Panel is a script gui that me and linuxx
+CCP Panel is a script gui that me and x0r